-Credit type As of I As of December 31, 2017 As of December 31, 2016

-Credit Effective Credit Effective

-amount, NIS in Interest interest amount, NIS in Interest interest

-thousands rate rate thousands rate rate

-Long-term bank 419 LIBOR+ LIBOR+

-credit (USD) () - - - 419 2.02% 2.02%

-Long-term bank LIBOR+ LIBOR+ LIBOR+ LIBOR+

-credit (EUR) () 2,595 3.41% 3.41% 3,237 2.02%- 2.02%-

-credit (EOK) () 3.4170 3.4170 3.41% 3.41%

-Debentures (Series 4) (CPI- linked) 33,180 CPI+ 5.4% CPI+ 6.25% 39,519 CPI+ 5.4% CPI+ 6.25%

-Debentures (Series 5) (unlinked) 29,284 5.8% 6.59% 31,123 5.8% 6.59%
+Credit type As of December 31, 2018 As of I December 31, 2017 Credit amount, NIS in Interest Effective interest Credit amount, NIS in Interest Effective interest thousands rate rate thousands rate rate Long-term bank credit (EUR) () 2,325 LIBOR+ 3.41% LIBOR+ 3.41% 2,595 LIBOR+ 3.41% LIBOR+ 3.41% Debentures (Series 4) (CPI- linked) 22,643 CPI+ 5.4% CPI+ 6.25% 33,180 CPI+ 5.4% CPI+ 6.25% Debentures (Series 5) (unlinked) 27,442 5.8% 6.59% 29,284 5.8% 6.59%

-() The loans were provided to the Company by Bank Leumi Le-Israel Ltd. (hereinafter: "Bank Leumi") on December 29, 2005 (a loan for EUR 1,015,000 and a loan for USD 1,200,000), in connection with lease rights in Unitronics Building, and fully repaid as of December 31, 2017 (for further details see section 1.13.1 above), and on July 6, 2011 (a loan for EUR 1 million), in connection with the purchase of real estate in Tirat Yehuda in the Modi'in District Industrial area which was sold in 2014.
+() The loan were provided to the Company by Bank Leumi Israel Ltd. (hereinafter: "Bank Leumi") on July 6, 2011 (a loan for EUR 1 million), in connection with the purchase of real estate in Tirat Yehuda in the Modi'in District Industrial area which was sold in 2014.
 On May 1, 2008, the Company signed a deed of pledge and assignment of contractual rights by way of charge to Bank Leumi, as security for the loans from Bank Leumi (which were provided to the Company in 2005 and in 2011).
 Further thereto, on May 1, 2008 two first pledges were created on the contractual lease rights under the lease agreements signed between the Israel Lands Administration and the Company, which were registered on June 16, 2008.
-On January 2015 pledges on the rights of the Company in the Unitronics Building were recorded in the Land Registration Bureau to secure the aforesaid three loans.
-Under the terms of the loans, the loans are repayable over 12-14 years, with the addition of interest at LIBOR + 2.02% to 3.41%.
+On January 2015 pledges on the rights of the Company in the Unitronics Building were recorded in the Land Registration Bureau to secure the aforesaid loan.
+Under the terms of the loans, the loans are repayable over 14 years, with the addition of interest at LIBOR + 3.41%.

-As of December 31, 2017 and as of the date of publication of the report, the Company has unused confirmed credit facilities totaling NIS 900 thousand (excluding credit for financing the acquisition of the Company's rights in the Company floors and in capitalized lease rights in a real estate property, as described above and performance bonds).
+As of December 31, 2018 and as of the date of publication of the report, the Company has unused confirmed credit facilities totaling NIS 900 thousand (excluding credit for financing the acquisition of the Company's rights in the Company floors and in capitalized lease rights in a real estate property, as described above and performance bonds).
 Although as of the date of this report the Company is not aware of any limitation, there is no certainty that these credit facilities will be renewed or that the Company will be granted alternative credit facilities under similar terms or at all.
 Furthermore, credit instruments between the Company and some Israeli banks stipulate that the bank's consent is required in case of certain changes in the composition of the Company's shareholders.

-The Company has undertaken not to create a floating charge on any of its assets in favor of any third party without the prior written consent of Bank Leumi Le-Israel Ltd.
+The Company has undertaken not to create a floating charge on any of its assets in favor of any third party without the prior written consent of Bank Leumi Israel Ltd.

-Under the 2013 Shelf Offering Report and the 2014 Shelf Offering Report, as defined in section 1.19 below, the Company has undertaken, inter alia, to comply with financial covenants, to create a charge on deposits in the amount of the periodic interest (with respect to debentures (Series 4) only, as prescribed in the trust deed for debentures (Series

-4), and not to create additional charges on its assets beyond those existing on the date of signature of the trust deed for debentures (Series 4) and the trust deed for debentures (Series 5) (hereinafter, jointly: "the deed"), in favor of any third party, without the prior written consent of the trustee, except for charges on real estate and/or equipment acquired by the Company after the date of signature of the deed, the charging of which shall only serve to secure repayment of the financing provided for the acquisition of the charged asset(for further details see sections 1.19.3 and 1.19.5 below).
+Under the 2013 Shelf Offering Report and the 2014 Shelf Offering Report, as defined in section 1.19 below, the Company has undertaken, inter alia, to comply with financial covenants, to create a charge on deposits in the amount of the periodic interest (with respect to debentures (Series 4) only, as prescribed in the trust deed for debentures (Series 4), and not to create additional charges on its assets beyond those existing on the date of signature of the trust deed for debentures (Series 4) and the trust deed for debentures (Series 5) (hereinafter, jointly: "the deed"), in favor of any third party, without the prior written consent of the trustee, except for charges on real estate and/or equipment acquired by the Company after the date of signature of the deed, the charging of which shall only serve to secure repayment of the financing provided for the acquisition of the charged asset(for further details see sections 1.19.3 and 1.19.5 below).